 Step 2: Service of Process

-You must notify each Defendant of the lawsuit.
-You must serve a copy of the Statement of Claim or Complaint on each Defendant.
-If there are multiple Defendants, each must be served separately.
+Plaintiff must notify the Defendant by serving a copy of the Statement of Claim or Complaint on the Defendant.

-Either the Sheriff's Department or a court-approved process server must serve (or deliver) the lawsuit.
+This notice must be served or delivered by the Sheriff's Department or by a court-approved process server.